How to Play Machines

 Following the new version of the Hack The Box platform, we are putting out guides on how to navigate the new interface.

-Whether you’re a new player or a veteran in Hack The Box, this guide will give you some useful tips and guidance on how to play Machines (commonly referred to as Boxes) in the new platform design.
+Whether you’re a new player or a veteran in Hack The Box, this guide will give you some useful tips and guidance on how to play Machines in the new platform design.

 Navigating to the Machines page